DanielSmith/alap/examples/servers/README.md

 # Server Examples

-9 REST API servers implementing the same Alap Config API contract.
+10 REST API servers implementing the same Alap Config API contract.
 Swap backends without changing client code — editors, web apps, and `RemoteStore` work with any of them.

 The point: Alap is language-agnostic.
-The same 7 endpoints work whether you prefer Node, Python, PHP, Go, or Bun.
+The same 7 endpoints work whether you prefer Node, Python, PHP, Go, Rust, Java, or Bun.

 ## Server Matrix